cristemc/up206a-michael/README.md

 # up206a-michael
 ## Profile
 My name is Michael and I am a second year MURP student.
-Before entering Luskin, I worked as a graphic designer for 8 years for education, finance, and technology companies.
-Additionally, I am an aspiring birder – I'm always open to tips or suggestions!
+Before entering Luskin, I worked as a graphic designer for 8 years for an assortment of industries.
+In my spare time, I am an aspiring birder – I'm always open to tips or suggestions!
 ## Course description
 The objective of the course is to become familar with open-source data science tools to create compelling maps to inform planning practice, advocacy and policy work.
 ## Project ideas